sign: Hopewell Rocks

 the two RV Gypsies at Hopewell Rocks

-Walking the path through the woods to return to their truck, the two RV Gypsies saw an observation deck that actually gave a view of the RV park they were staying in and could see their RV, known as AWO which stands for "All We Own" (since they don't own nor rent a home anywhere).
+Walking the path through the woods to return to their truck, the two RV Gypsies saw an observation deck that actually gave a view of the RV park they were staying in and could see their RV, known as AWO which stands for "All We Own" (since they do NOT own nor rent a home anywhere).

 the RV of the two RV Gypsies